SegataLab/viromeqc/README.md

 * Provides an enrichment score for VLP viromes with respect to metagenomes
 * Useful benchmark for the quality of enrichment of a virome
+* Tested on Linux Ubuntu Server 16.04 LTS and on Linux Mint 19

 **Requires:**